 For those that aren’t seasoned ‘Meribellians’ it can be hard to grasp the separate areas that make up Meribel as a whole – but don’t worry, we’re here to help!
 Especially as it is an easy hop between all the villages.

 May 01, 2020

-While the name Meribel brings to mind a quaint, picturesque mountain village it can be overwhelming to discover the sprawling areas that make up our resort.
-Once you know your way around Meribel however, you can benefit from the wonderful skiing, restaurants and bars in each location and enjoy something different each time.
+While the name Meribel brings to mind a quaint, picturesque mountain village it can be overwhelming to discover the many areas that make up the Meribel valley ski resort.
+Once you know your way around Meribel however, you can benefit from the wonderful skiing, restaurants and bars and character of each location and enjoy something different each time.

-Meribel benefits from having four distinct separate areas - as you can see on the map - plus lots of very pretty outlier villages along the main route.
+Meribel benefits from having four distinct separate areas - as you can see on the map - plus lots of very pretty outer lying villages along the main route.